Distance Education · Health Sciences · Health Information - HITT

 Answers from Quizlet, answer keys, internet searches, etc. will not be accepted.
 Cite your sources when applicable.

 Communication is very important in distance education classes.
-I will communicate within the course room by news items, discussion boards, and e-mail.
+I will communicate within the course room by announcements, discussion boards, and e-mail.
 Your Blinn e-mail will also be used at times for communication from other Blinn departments.
 You are responsible for all e-mail going to your Blinn e-mail address.
 The best scenario is to check that e-mail daily!
 Your e-mail address is your first and last name with a period in between and the last 2 digits of your student ID @ buc.blinn.edu.
 To find out more information about your Blinn e-mail account and to set up your account, go to the Student e-mail accounts page.

 2014 CAHIIM Competencies